martinadankova/implicative_models_with_quantifiers/README.md

 ### 🔍 Overview

-This repository demonstrates the construction of fuzzy implicative models based on functional data, using **fuzzy sets**, **fuzzy quantifiers**, and **linguistic implications**.
+This repository demonstrates a construction of fuzzy implicative models based on functional data, using **fuzzy sets**, **fuzzy quantifiers**, and **linguistic implications**.
 The goal is to model relationships between input-output pairs using an interpretable fuzzy rule base enhanced by quantifier-driven confidence.

 ### 📂 Structure